Christchurch Winter Activities 2020

 3. Christchurch Arts Festival

-Bringing a great mix of local, national and international performances to Christchurch, the Arts Festival runs every two years; the 2019 dates are 26 July to 4 August.
+Bringing a great mix of local, national and international performances to Christchurch, the Arts Festival runs every two years; the 2021 dates are yet to be announced.
 Expect to see a wide range of circus and cabaret events, music, dance, theatre and comedy on display along with visual arts events.

 The Christchurch Arts Festival is an opportunity to celebrate art in all its forms and enjoy a fun and entertaining experience for the whole family.